Aliases for NEK2 Gene

 GeneCards Summary for NEK2 Gene

 NEK2 (NIMA Related Kinase 2) is a Protein Coding gene.
-Diseases associated with NEK2 include retinitis pigmentosa 67 and plexiform neurofibroma.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Regulation of PLK1 Activity at G2/M Transition.
+Diseases associated with NEK2 include Retinitis Pigmentosa 67 and Plexiform Neurofibroma.
+Among its related pathways are FOXM1 transcription factor network and Regulation of PLK1 Activity at G2/M Transition.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is NEK1.

 UniProtKB/Swiss-Prot for NEK2 Gene